A Boomerang Classroom product

 • Non-generative AI features only — no student-facing essay generation

-Be one of the first AP Seminar classrooms to use Boomerang Projects.
+Be one of the first classrooms to use Boomerang Projects.

-We’re onboarding a small first cohort of AP Seminar teachers for the 2026–27 school year.
-Beta partners get free access during the entire beta period and a direct line to the founder — your feedback shapes what v1 ships with.
+We're onboarding a small first cohort of teachers running extended research projects in the 2026–27 school year.
+Early-access partners get free access during the entire early-access period and a direct line to the founder — your feedback shapes what v1 ships with.

 Prefer email?
-Write directly to drewsnow@boomerangprojects.com.
-Every beta inquiry is read by the founder.
+Write directly to drew@boomerangclassroom.com.
+Every early-access inquiry is read by the founder.

-“Boomerang Projects came directly out of teaching AP Seminar — out of watching students do their best thinking when the workflow stopped getting in their way.
+"Boomerang Projects came directly out of running extended research projects with high schoolers — out of watching students do their best thinking when the workflow stopped getting in their way.
 The tools we put in classrooms should reflect the best of teaching: trust, judgment, and care.
-The freedom this course is built on is worth protecting, and the structure that protects it is worth building well.”
+The freedom these projects are built on is worth protecting, and the structure that protects it is worth building well."

-— Drew Snow, Founder & CEO, Boomerang Projects™
+— Drew Snow, Founder & CEO, Boomerang Classroom

 drew@boomerangclassroom.com